Supported Formats

 Upload via the Cloudsmith CLI

-For full details of how to install and setup the Cloudsmith CLI, see Command Line Interface
+For full details of how to install and set up the Cloudsmith CLI, see Command Line Interface

 The command to upload via the Cloudsmith CLI is: